lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 sends the ciphertext (C) to the recipient.
 The recipient decrypts the ciphertext (C) using the their private key to recover the random integer (z), and the recipient derives a shared secret (SS) from the random integer(z).
-In this way, originator and recipient obtain the same shared secret (ss).
+In this way, originator and recipient obtain the same shared secret (SS).

 The RSA-KEM Algorithm depends on a key-derivation function (KDF), which is used to derive the shared secret (SS).
 Many key-derivation functions support